Home Of The Prestigious Wimbledon Championships

 To become a full or temporary member, one must obtain letters of support from four existing full members, two of whom must have known the applicant for at least three years.
 Honorary members are elected from time to time by the club’s committee.

 The total area of the club (including car parks) covers a total of 42 acres.

-The grounds are owned by the All England Lawn Tennis Ground PLC and consists of eighteen grass courts (including Centre Court and No.1 Court used during the Wimbledon Championships), eight American clay courts and five indoor courts, two Greenset Velvelux, three Greenset Trophy and two green acrylic courts.
+The grounds are owned by the All England Lawn Tennis Ground PLC.
+They consist of eighteen grass courts (including Centre Court and No.1 Court used during the tournament eight American Clay courts and five indoor courts, two Greenest Velvelux, three Greenest Trophy and two green acrylic courts.

 In Aorangi Park, there are 22 grass courts for practice before and during Wimbledon.